-Now, let's find some reasonable salary data out there.
+Now, let's find some reasonable doctor salary data out there.
 Medscape has a survey using 2021 data.
 I've used that data and combined it with the hours in the table above adjusted for the decreased work hours I've noted.
 I've also made the possibly erroneous assumption that all physicians work 48 weeks a year.
 Also, where I don't have the data, I've tried to fill it in from other, less reliable sources.
 Those figures have an asterisk next to them in the table.
 Here's what we end up with:

 |Specialty||Income||Work Hours per Week||Work Hours per Year (X 48)||Income Per Hour|

 Lastly, if you go to the trouble to calculate out your hourly wage (and especially if you do it on an after-tax basis), you can see what services you're currently paying for that might be worth doing yourself.
 For example, if you're an FP, making $78 an hour, let's say $52 after tax, and you're paying someone $40 to mow your lawn, but can do it yourself in a half hour, then you might want to consider doing it yourself and making twice as much as you make at work.
 On the other hand, if you're an orthopedist, and have cut back on your hours to allow time to build on an addition to the house, you might want to consider hiring it out.
-As I've mentioned before, managing your own finances and investments is still one of the highest-paying activities you can do, on an hourly basis.
+There are ways for doctors to make more money but managing your own finances and investments is still one of the highest-paying activities you can do, on an hourly basis.

 How does this data compare to what you thought doctors made per hour?
 Does it align with your income?